neerajmahajan/recap-spark/README.md

 * If the RDD is already materialize due to an earlier shuffle.
 This optimization is built into spark.

 ###### DAG to physical plan
-* DAG is the logical graph of RDD operations
+* DAG is the logical graph of RDD operations based on user code.
 * When an action is encountered, the DAG is translated into a physical plan to compute the RDD needed for performing the action.
 * The spark scheduler submits a job to compute all necessary RDDs.
 * Each job is made of one or more stages.